LouisLanganay/youtube-hide-blocker-popup/README.md

 Download the latest release in the [releases section](https://github.com/LouisLanganay/youtube-hide-blocker-popup/releases) or clone the repo.

 Steps to install the extension:
-- Go to chrome extensions tab [chrome://extensions/](chrome://extensions/)
+- Go to chrome extensions tab (open chrome://extensions/)
 - Enable developer mode (top right corner)
 - Unzip the extension folder
 - Click on "Load unpacked" and select the unzipped folder of the extension